Retired Director, Disability Resource Center

 His particular interests and specialization include working with students who are deaf and hard of hearing, program review methods, and mentoring new professionals.
 He has taught as an adjunct faculty member in allied health for Northern Illinois University and in Northeastern Illinois University’s rehabilitation counseling graduate program.
 He has also been a consultant to higher education institutions on the issues of ADA compliance, accessibility, grants management and program evaluation.

 Ethics & Compliance Program Manager II

-Jenna Walraven serves as Ethics & Compliance Program Manager II for the Apollo Education Group, Inc. In that role, she oversees compliance with the Americans with Disabilities Act and several other laws affecting higher education for the Apollo Group and its subsidiaries — the University of Phoenix and Western International University.
+Jenna Walraven serves as Ethics & Compliance Program Manager II for the University of Phoenix.
+In that role, she oversees compliance with the Americans with Disabilities Act and several other laws affecting higher education for the Apollo Group and its subsidiaries — the University of Phoenix and Western International University.

 She graduated from the University of Phoenix with a bachelor’s degree in criminal justice administration and certification in mediation.
 However, after her eldest child was diagnosed with autism spectrum disorder, she stopped pursuing a career in law enforcement and turned her professional interest to the field of disability services.

 Jenna is a member of the Association on Higher Education And Disability, the Arizona Postsecondary Access Coalition, and Arizona Autism United.

 Associate Vice President for Student Affairs and Dean of Students

 Gail M. Zimmerman is the associate vice president for student affairs and dean of students at Keene State College.
 She has been working in higher education for more than 25 years in a variety of student support roles.
 Currently, she supervises Keene State College’s Counseling Center, Center for Health and Wellness, and the Office of Disability Services.
 She also serves as the college’s ADA compliance officer.